A Grasp Pose is All You Need: Learning Multi-fingered Grasping with Deep Reinforcement Learning from Vision and Touch: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-This work received funding from the European Union Next-GenerationEU (PIANO NAZIONALE DI RIPRESA E RESILIENZA (PNRR) – MISSIONE 4 COMPONENTE 2, INVESTIMENTO 1.3 – D.D.
-1555 11/10/2022, PE00000013).
+We acknowledge financial support from the PNRR MUR project PE0000013-FAIR.
 L. R. acknowledges the financial support of the Center for Brains, Minds and Machines (CBMM), funded by NSF STC award CCF-1231216, the European Research Council (grant SLING 819789), the AFOSR projects FA9550-18-1-7009, FA9550-17-1-0390 and BAA-AFRL-AFOSR-2016-0007 (European Office of Aerospace Research and Development), and the EU H2020-MSCA-RISE project NoMADS - DLV-777826.